IPS-Eye-White

 Acts 2:38-39; Luke 1:15; 2 Tim 3:15

-The Lutheran Church also quotes three other verse in the effort to provide Scriptural support for the belief that infants have real faith although they can neither articulate not express it.
-None hold water.
-In fact, they are perfect examples of pulling out verses just to prove a point.
-However, when the texts in question are examined closely in context and minus denominational or other biases they do no such thing.
+The Lutheran Church also refers to three other verse that they believe provide Scriptural support for the belief that infants have real faith although they can neither articulate not express it.
+However, when the texts in question are examined closely in context minus denominational or other biases they do no such thing.

-1. Acts 2:38-39 - Peter said to them, "Repent, and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit.
+Peter said to them, "Repent, and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit.
 For the promise is for you and your children and for all who are far off, as many as the Lord our God will call to Himself."
 (Acts 2:38-39 NASB).
-(The Catholic Encyclopedia also quoted verse 38.
-Above)
+(The Catholic Encyclopedia also quotes verse 38. )

-Note that Peter was responding to the question, "What shall we do?" and the first thing he told them to do is repent (Biblical Repentance does not just mean to feel sorry) The second thing Peter told them to do was be baptized in the name of Jesus Christ.
+Note that Peter was responding to the question, "What shall we do?" and the first thing he told them to do is repent.
+The second thing Peter told them to do was be baptized in the name of Jesus Christ.
 Quite obviously as "they were pierced to the heart" they already believed what Peter had just said - God had made the Jesus whom they had crucified both Lord and Christ (Vs. 36-37).
-Then, without any unnecessary delay they were to be baptized as an expression of their belief.
-Because Jews were not baptized they were publicly embracing Jesus Christ as their Saviour.
+Then, without any unnecessary delay they were to be baptized as an expression of their belief. and publicly embracing Jesus Christ as their Saviour.

 For some unknown reason many Christians believe that every single promise in the Bible not only applies to the person receiving it at the time, but to all 21st century believers as well.
 This is about as ridiculous as it gets.
 In this case, the angel was speaking specifically to Zacharias about his yet unborn son, John who would be filled with the Holy Spirit while yet in his mother's womb.